gi-bielefeld/plast/README.md

       cd simulation
       ```

-   2. Before executing the workflow, it requires the location of a working python2 interpreter and it needs to know for which graph parameters have to be
+   2. Before executing the workflow, it requires the location of a graph
-      estimated.
-Both informations have to be written into the file *config.yaml*.
+      parameters have to be
+      estimated for.
+Add the graph's path to the configuration file
+      (*config.yaml*).

       *config.yaml*: